“So are we going to storage today, Ma?” Mary said, gulping down her orange juice.

 Maria and Mary made their way to Foster’s.
-Foster’s wasn’t only a record store, they sold DVDs and anime figurines and other thing.
+Foster’s wasn’t only a record store, they sold DVDs and anime figurines and other things.
 Maria smiled at the poster display in the corner.
 She got her first classic movie poster from it, Casablanca.
-Foster’s would be bought out within the next two years to the Suncoast chain.
+Foster’s would be bought out within the next two years to a corporate chain.

 “Is this the new Strawberry Song album?”
 Mary said happily, yanking a plastic CD case from the wire display case.